 - Consults with the DSR director or designee regarding:

 - Investigations involving supervisors or other regional office staff so that the investigation may be assigned to an adjoining region;

-- Whether it is necessary for the employee to be assigned to alternate duties until the completion of the investigation, the Director of Service Regions or designee consults with the Commissioner, Office of Human Resource Management (or EKU if a contract employee), and Office of Legal Services regarding this decision.
+- Whether it is necessary for the employee to be assigned alternate duties until the completion of the investigation, the DSR director or designee consults with the commissioner, Office of Human Resource Management (OHRM), EKU (if it's a contract employee), and Office of Legal Services (OLS) regarding this decision.
 If the employee is given alternate duties:

-- The decision is reviewed by the SRA or designee and Director of Service Regions or designee every ten (10) working days until the completion of the investigation; and
+- The decision is reviewed by the SRA or designee and DSR director or designee every ten (10) working days until the completion of the investigation; and

 - Ensures the investigation is assigned: